Why Take Driver's Education?

 The Community School’s liability insurance follows the car and provides the maximum coverage possible ($500,000/person/accident/property).
 Parents and/or guardians of students who operate a Gwinnett County Public Schools’ driver’s education vehicle may incur personal liability in some driver-at-fault accidents.
 Each instructor is certified by the DDS.
 Berkmar Community School is licensed by the DDS in accordance with Title 43-13-1.

-IMPORTANT INFORMATION - PLEASE READ CAREFULLY.
-Regardless of how you make payment, the Driver's Education contract (see below) and a copy of your learner's permit are required before class begins.
-Driver's Education contracts CAN NOT be mailed, faxed or emailed.
+IMPORTANT INFORMATION - PLEASE READ CAREFULLY Regardless of how you make payment, the Driver's Education contract (see below) and a copy of your learner's permit are required before class begins.
 The Driver Education Contract and a copy of your learner's permit ARE necessary to attend the class.

-Each session includes 30 hours of classroom instruction, 6 hours driving, and 6 hours of driving observation.
+Each session includes 30 hours of classroom instruction, 6 hours of driving, and 6 hours of driving observation.
 The cost is $345 and students can apply for a scholarship through the Georgia Driver's Education Commission.
+The instructor will schedule individual driving lessons.Register through MyPaymentsPlus (MPP) today!
+See the steps below to complete the registration process.